Kvanti17/mainline/README.md

 There are several makefile stubs in `make/`.
 You can look for your architecture there or roll your own.
 Typing 'make' (or possibly gmake) without any arguments will cause the build program to look for `uname -s`.mk(for example, on Linux, it will look for Linux.mk).
-You can choose the platform by typing 'make PLATFORM=arch'.
+You can choose the platform by typing `make PLATFORM=arch`.

 There are various variables to set in the .mk files.
 The most important are CXX and CXXFLAGS; the rest are performance and debugging-related(these are